ChrisDue/angular-coffeemaker/README.md

 ### 3.1 Installation

+Created following the instructions in the Cypress documentation: https://docs.cypress.io/guides/getting-started/installing-cypress

-If Cypress was not already installed, use the following CLI call:
+If Cypress was not already installed, first navigate to the project's repo:
-> TODO
+> cd /your/project/path

+... and then use the following CLI call:
+> npm install cypress --save-dev

 ### 3.2 Launch and view